 Dairy Farm Residences should attract a good mix of investors and owner-occupiers given the unit sizes, comments Savills’ Tan.
 “There are those who are buying or right-sizing a unit for their children so they can stay close to them,” he says.
 “This is especially relevant to residents in the landed housing estate of Chestnut Avenue.”

 There are HDB upgraders too, especially those who have fully paid for their housing flats in HDB estates like Choa Chu Kang and Bukit Panjang, and are considering an upgrade to a private property, says Savills’ Tan.
+Some have gone on to buy Clavon.

 Dairy Farm heritage